Andrew Robl

 Andrew Robl (born September 27, 1986), is an American professional poker player from Okemos, Michigan.
-Robl admits going broke several times before finding success.

 As a teenager, Robl discovered poker by watching ESPN’s coverage of the World Series of Poker.
-He started playing the game with his friends – and in online cash games, even though being underaged at the time.
+He started playing the game with his friends, and in online cash games, despite being underage at the time.
 During the summer between his senior year in high school and freshman year in college, he made between $70,000 and $80,000 playing online poker.

-At the age of 21, he moved to Las Vegas to pursue a profession in poker.
+At the age of 21, he moved to Las Vegas to pursue a career in poker.

 In 2008, Robl appeared on season 4 on the poker television show Poker After Dark on NBC.
 He was on the Nets vs Vets episode.
 In 2013, he won the Aussie Millions $100,000 Challenge for $1,055,699.

-Robl infamously lost a televised $532,000 hand of poker to Toby Lewis after his quad nines lost to quad queens during the PartyPoker.com World Open VI tournament.
+He lost a televised $532,000 hand of poker to Toby Lewis after his quad nines lost to quad queens during the PartyPoker.com World Open VI tournament.

-As of 2021, his total live tournament winnings exceed $5,800,000.
+As of 2021, Robl's total live tournament winnings exceed $5,800,000.
 That sum was accumulated by cashing in 35 different events over the course of 12 years.